TondraMou/TondraMou/README.md

 ###

-Hey there!
-I’m **Tondra**, a passionate **Frontend Web Developer** who enjoys creating seamless and engaging digital experiences.
-I love working with modern web technologies and building applications that make an impact.
+I'm Tondra, a creative Frontend Web Developer with a passion for crafting intuitive and dynamic user experiences.
+I enjoy working with the latest web technologies to build applications that are both functional and visually appealing.

 ###